shipyardapp/Shipyard-Documentation/docs/blueprint-library/dropbox/dropbox-download-files.md

 ---
 id: dropbox-download-files
-title: Dropbox Template - Download Files to Shipyard
+title: Dropbox Template - Download Files to Platform
 hide_title: true
-sidebar_label: Download Files to Shipyard
+sidebar_label: Download Files to Platform
-description: Information about Shipyard's low-code Dropbox Download Files to Shipyard blueprint.
+description: Information about Platform's low-code Dropbox Download Files to Platform blueprint.
 Quickly export one or more files from your Dropbox account.
 keywords:
     - dropbox
     - blueprint
     - template
 ---

-# Dropbox - Download Files to Shipyard
+# Dropbox - Download Files to Platform

 ## Overview
 Quickly export one or more files from Dropbox.
 The [match type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/) selected greatly affects how this Blueprint works.